 Police reports are considered business records, so you will be able to use your car accident report if your case progresses to a jury trial.
 Police officers will also arrange towing services if your car is not drivable.

-Exchange Information With the Other Drivers Involved in The Car Accident
+Exchange Insurance Information With the Other Drivers Involved in The Car Accident

 Be sure to be polite when exchanging information.
-It’s very possible that the other driver might be agitated, in pain, or even believe that you’re at fault.
+It’s possible that the other driver might be agitated, in pain, or even believe that you’re at fault.
 Being angry or hostile will not help.

 Gather Information From Independent Witnesses